Knowledge Hub

 3. Awaiting a Letter of Acknowledgment

-The Protocol says that a Letter of Acknowledgment in response to the Letter of Claim should be received from the solicitor or its representatives within 21 days of receipt.
+The Protocol says that a Letter of Acknowledgment in response to the Letter of Claim should be received from the solicitor or its representatives within 21 days of receipt..

 4. Awaiting a Letter of Response

 Once they or their representatives have sent a Letter of Acknowledgment, the solicitor then has three months from the date on that letter to investigate and fully respond to your Letter of Claim, either by way of a Letter of Response or potentially a Letter of Settlement.
-It ought to be transparent within the contents of the Letter of Response whether the solicitor admits the claim or denies it fully or partially – if it is the latter stance then the letter should include comment upon each of your allegations and their version of events.
+It should be transparent within the contents of the Letter of Response whether the solicitor admits the claim or denies it fully or partially – if it’s the latter then the letter should include comments upon each of your allegations and their version of events.
 Similarly, if the estimated financial loss in the Letter of Claim is disputed, the Letter of Response should include their assessment and again, give reasons if that alternative assessment cannot be provided just yet.
 (It’s also worth highlighting here that a Letter of Settlement containing possible settlement proposals may accompany a Letter of Response, rather than being sent instead of one.)

 Is there a time limit for professional negligence claims to be made against solicitors?